francescogerardomarra/its/modulo26/6_logging.md

 - **Sensitive Data Hygiene**: Never log sensitive information such as passwords, authentication tokens, personally identifiable information (PII), or credit card numbers.
 Use sanitization and allowlisting techniques.

-- **Audit-Specific Logging**: Separate audit logs from operational logs, ensuring all actions related to security (e.g., user access, role changes, data modifications) are logged with clear identifiers, timestamps, and relevant context (who, what, when, where).
+- **Audit-Specific Logging**: Separate audit logs from operational logs, ensuring all actions related to security (e.g.  user access, role changes, data modifications) are logged with clear identifiers, timestamps, and relevant context (who, what, when, where).

 - **Integrity Verification**: Apply cryptographic techniques like hashing, signing, or chain-linking logs to detect tampering and maintain the integrity of audit logs.
 This ensures logs are tamper-evident and trustworthy.